MrRacoon/lifx-client/README.md

 ```

-If you like to read source, go [check is out][sauce].
+If you like to read source, go [check it out][sauce].
 It's stupid easy to read

-[sauce]: 'src/index.litcoffee' 'Wicked easy to read'
+[sauce]: src/index.litcoffee 'Wicked easy to read'